abdullatiftal/liv-properties/README.md

-Repo containing the code for Slim Properties frontend.
+Repo containing the code for LIV Squared Properties frontend.

-Slim Properties in a real estate agency in UAE.
+LIV Squared Properties in a real estate agency in UAE.

 run outside of github: